UVAFME/UVAFME.github.io/howtorun.md

 ## More Information

-For a more in depth description of how to modify, compile, and run UVAFME check out the How to Guide on the [UVAFME GitHub page](https://github.com/UVAFME/UVAFME_model).
+For a more in depth description of how to modify, compile, and run UVAFME check out the How To Guide on the [UVAFME GitHub page](https://github.com/UVAFME/UVAFME_model).